Dc7488/Hello_World/README.md

 What is up!

-I'm making an attempt to better myself an dincrease my knowledge.
+I'm making an attempt to better myself and increase my knowledge.